cunnie/docs/bosh_create_dns_server.md

 export BOSH_INSTALL_TARGET=/var/vcap/packages/bind-9-9.10.2/
 ```

-We change to the parent directory and run the `packaging` script with tracing enabled to see where it's failing:
+We change to the parent directory, edit the `packaging` script to remove the `sleep` command, and run the script with tracing enabled to see where it's failing:

 ```
 cd ..
+vim packaging
+    # sleep 10800
 bash -x packaging
     ...
     packaging: line 29: --prefix=/var/vcap/packages/bind-9-9.10.2/: No such file or directory